-Assessment Task Assessment Type Weighting LO addressed On-line quizzes during rotation Formative and summative 20% all End of rotation anaesthesia project (wk 2) Summative 32% 1-8 ICU placement participation and project Formative and summative 32% 3,7,9,15-17 Pain case discussion end of week 3 Summative 16% 9-12,15-17
+Assessment Task Assessment Type Weighting Learning Outcome Addressed On-line quizzes during rotation Formative and Summative 20% All End of rotation anaesthesia project (wk 2) Summative 32% 1 - 8 ICU placement participation and project Formative and Summative 32% 3, 7, 9, 15 - 17 Pain case discussion end of week 3 Summative 16% 9 - 12, 15 - 17

 1. Attendance at and participation in clinical rounds and tutorials

-2. MCQ paper based on material covered in acute pain and pharmacology lectures in year 4.
-See chapters 3,4,6,7 in Macintyre and Schug.
+2. MCQ paper based on material covered in acute pain, chronic pain and pharmacology lectures in year 4.

 1. Attendance at and participation in all rostered clinical activities

-3. Completion of all online learning tasks on CANVAS
+3. Completion of all on line learning tasks on MyUni

 1. Professional behaviour

 a.
-Good knowledge base with the ability to apply to clinical situations
+Good knowledge base with ability to apply to clinical situations

 5. ICU presentation.